Refactorings by Stakeholder Concerns

 Bulk/batch uploads might be prepared by iterating through a data set and then sending API operation calls for each entry in the set.
 It might be easier to prepare a single technical request message (for instance, a JSON array) that contains several business-, domain-, or application-level requests instead of having to manage the state (running, succeeded, failed) of all individual requests on the client side.

-Accessing protocol headers is different from accessing payload; different local APIs and/or platform-specific libraries have to be used.
-Consolidating information in the payload reduces the learning effort.
+Accessing protocol headers is different from accessing message payload; different local APIs and/or platform-specific libraries have to be used.
+Consolidating information in the payload reduces the learning and implementation effort.

-An API that offers clients all the data they require with as few requests as possible is easier to use than an API where the client has to issue many requests and requires a complex state management.
+An API that provides clients all the required data with as few requests as possible may be easier to use than an API where the client has to issue many requests and requires complex state management on the client side to keep track of multiple API calls.
+See the blog post API Design Review Checklist: Questions Concerning the Developer Experience (DX) for hints on improving the developer experience.

 API clients want to navigate the required data with minimum effort, taking as few coding steps (expressed as statements and expressions) as possible.